 Yes, the LinkBuds S case can fast charge the earbuds, and just 5 minutes in the case provides 60 minutes of playtime.

 The Google Pixel Buds Pro is another IPX4-rated pair of wireless earbuds that runs for almost the same price.
-It also has active noise cancelling and a transparency mode.
+It also has active noise canceling and a transparency mode.
 The most notable perk that the Google Pixel Buds Pro has over the Sony LinkBuds S is hands-free Google Assistant access.
 Regarding sound quality, the Google buds have a greater boost in both bass and treble frequencies.
 Unfortunately, the headset doesn’t have equalizer capabilities and instead uses something called Volume EQ, a software that adjusts relative frequency range levels depending on your media volume.